sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-2-configure/cp-starter-ibpm-employeeonboarding-2-configure.md

 1. In your web browser, open the Workflow Management application and click the **Manage Rule Projects** tile..

-    >You got the workflow management application link in the last step of the setup tutorial.
+    >You got the workflow management application link in the last step of the set up tutorial.
 The link would be like:

     > `https://<subdomain>.cockpit.workflowmanagement.cfapps.<eu10 or us10>.hana.ondemand.com/cp.portal/site#Shell-home`